 Human Rights Observations: recording data and testimonies of human rights abuses against refugees in northern France.

 Taking those we support to local shower facilities.

 What impact would I have?

 Standing in solidarity with female refugees and the wider refugee community.
-Advocating for and creating longterm change enabling refugees in northern France and beyond to exercise their right to seek safe asylum.
+Advocating for and creating long-term change enabling displaced communities in northern France and beyond to exercise their right to seek safe asylum.

 Who will I be working with?

-It is an all female team of 9 volunteers and the working languages is English and/or French.
+It is an all-female team of 8-9 volunteers and the working languages are English and French.

 - Special Educational Needs Teacher